ralphtandetzky/magnesia/README.md

 ## Contributing

 Contributions are highly welcome.
-To do so, please send me a pull request via github.
-It doesn't have to be perfect at first, but expect feedback and change requests before merges into the main repository.
+In fact, I would be happy to have a sparring partner for development.
+To contribute, please send me a pull request via github.
+It doesn't have to be perfect at first, but expect feedback before merges into the main repository.

 ## Bug Reports and Feature Requests